-California Department of Public Health digital COVID-19 vaccine records are now available.
+California Department of Public Health digital COVID-19 vaccine records

 There are several types of vaccination record: